 Yes, some of those obstacles are found on the Israeli side.
 But the rocket threat from Hamas is a huge obstacle, too.

-Yes, some of those obstacles are found on the Israeli side.
-But the rocket threat from Hamas is a huge obstacle, too.
 It does no one any good to dismiss it so breezily.

 Alan Johnson is the editor of Fathom – For a deeper understanding of Israel and the regionLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.